laurap81/StarTracer/README.md

 - For stellar orbit integration:
   - [x] Monte Carlo-type sampling from a normal distribution based on measurement and measurement uncertainties
   - [x] again, methods to facilitate the calculation of averages and uncertainty estimation

+- For orbit analysis:
+  - [x] A method to calculate the spatial separation between several clusters and one reference frame over time
+  - [ ] _to be implemented_: the same method to calculate the spatial separation between all stars over time

 - For visualisation:
   - [ ] _to be implemented_: functions to visualise the resulting data (quick-check)